MasteryEducation/SecuritiesExamsMastery.ca/content/csc/26/4/index.md

 - [ ] It only matters if an advisor wants to change firms.
 - [ ] It is required solely for advisors working outside of Canada.

-> **Explanation:** Because the financial industry is dynamic, advisors need continuous education to maintain competence, credibility, and compliance.
+> **Explanation:**( Because the financial industry is dynamic, advisors need continuous education to maintain competence, credibility, and compliance.)

----

 ### Which of the following are key components of advisor ethics?